 Regulates land use - the use of the property as a shooting range is a land use and is regulated by the Zoning Bylaw.
 Land uses in existence before the adoption of the current Zoning may have grandfathered rights.
 The municipality can regulate noise and dischange of firearms through bylaws but not to the extent that it restricts lawful land use.

-The City will be hosting an Information Session to facilitate conversation and information sharing between the Pitt Meadows Gun Club and members of the community.
-Staff will outline steps taken by the City and other agencies to date and present next steps including proposed bylaw changes and their effect on the operation of the Pitt Meadows Gun Club.
-The session will also provide an opportunity for residents to ask questions of the appropriate regulating bodies.
+The City hosted an Information Session to facilitate conversation and information sharing between the Pitt Meadows Gun Club and members of the community.
+Staff outlined steps taken by the City and other agencies to date and presented next steps including proposed bylaw changes and their effect on the operation of the Pitt Meadows Gun Club.

 For more information, contact